 6. Design and themes – Shopify wins by a nose

 The look of your online store matters to your bottom line.
 A more professional and attractive-looking store will keep your customers happy and bring in more revenue.
-When it comes to design, the BigCommerce vs Shopify showdown has a clear winner as of summer 2020, but that will likely change as BigCommerce gains traction.
+When it comes to design, the BigCommerce vs Shopify showdown has a clear winner for now, but that will likely change as BigCommerce gains traction.

 Here’s the rub: